-Powering on the computer initiates the POST, a series of software-controlled diagnostic tests.
-The POST checks system memory, the motherboard circuitry, the display, the keyboard, the diskette drive, and other I/O devices
+When you turn ON the computer, it will first run through the POST, a series of software-controlled diagnostic tests.
+The POST checks system memory, the mother-board circuitry, the display, the keyboard, the diskette drive, and other I/O devices.